 Note: This blog post is from 2013.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.
+And I may revise the content as necessary.

 By now most should know that a new CF10 version of the classic Web Application Construction Kit (or WACK) series was released some months ago: